alexdebrie/dynamodbguide.com/content/lessons/introduction/key-concepts.md

 The second kind of secondary index is a **global secondary index**.
 A global secondary index can define an entirely different primary key for a table.
 This could mean setting an index with just a partition key for a table with a composite primary key.
 It could also mean using completely different attributes to populate a partition key and sort key.
 With the Order example above, we could have a global secondary index with a partition key of OrderId so we could retrieve a particular order without knowing the CustomerId that placed the order.

-Secondary indexes are a deep topic but are extremely useful in getting the most out of DynamoDB.
+Secondary indexes are a complex topic but are extremely useful in getting the most out of DynamoDB.
 Check out the section on [secondary indexes](./secondary-indexes) for a deeper dive.

 # Read and Write Capacity